 As we will see, these Spigurnal lands remained together as a block right through until modern times.
-The map above shows the estate in about 1840, when we have good records from the Tithe survey.
-It shows the way the estate extended across both the Chalfont St Giles and Chalfont Saint Peter parishes.
+The map above shows the estate in about 1840, when we have good records from the Tithe Survey.
+It shows the way the estate extended across both the Chalfont St Giles and Chalfont St Peter parishes.
 This block of land is consistent with the description of the Henry Spigurnal holding.
 Although Thomas Spigurnal inherited the lands in 1328, he must have quickly sold them because by 1333 his lands are shown in a survey of all the Missenden Abbey lands, as being held by Matthew de la Vache.
-(Elvey, E M. Records of Bucks 1961 p 20).
+(Elvey, E M. Records of Bucks 1961 p 20.)
 The lands remained as part of the Vache Manor until 1696 when James Clayton, the then owner, sold them to Henry Gould of Oak End.
-The deed of sale of 1696 (D-RA/2/5) listed all the fields so it is possible to compare this list with a detailed list in the tithe survey of 1840.
+The Deed of Sale of 1696 (D-RA/2/5) listed all the fields so it is possible to compare this list with a detailed list in the Tithe Survey of 1840.
 Some fields tie up accurately, but there are some differences which could be due to smaller enclosures in 1840 than in 1696.
 There is however also a difference in the overall size of the estate.
 In 1840 it is 38 acres larger than in 1696.
-Looking at the detail of the fields would lead me to speculate that there was a piece of land or wood in the far north west corner of the estate, within Chalfont Saint Peter parish, that was not owned by James Clayton and which was subsequently acquired during the 1700's.
+Looking at the detail of the fields would lead me to speculate that there was a piece of land or wood in the far north west corner of the estate, within Chalfont St Peter parish, that was not owned by James Clayton and which was subsequently acquired during the 1700's.

 William Rush owned the land for 12 years before he died in 1880.
-The trustees of his will sold the whole estate in September 1881 for £13,000 to George James Robinson of Chorleywood House.
-Earlier in that year the 1881 census had been taken and there are now six households along Rowwood Lane and coming from Burtons Lane the first is occupied by Henry Reed, who is a Carter, and his family.
+The Trustees of his Will sold the whole estate in September 1881 for £13,000 to George James Robinson of Chorleywood House.
+Earlier in that year the 1881 Census had been taken and there are now six households along Rowwood Lane.
+Coming from Burtons Lane the first is occupied by Henry Reed, who is a carter, and his family.
 The next is uninhabited.
 The third is occupied by George Critcher, who was also a Carter, and his wife.
 The next is again uninhabited.
 The fourth is occupied by William Ward, who is a gamekeeper, his wife and three children.
 The last one is occupied by Henry Moore, who is described as a printer and writer, and was born in Somerset.
-His wife, Frances, was a dressmaker and was born in Clapham Surrey.
+His wife, Frances, was a dressmaker and was born in Clapham, Surrey.
 They have three daughters and three sons, all born in Battersea.